puppetlabs/puppet-docs/source/pe/3.7/razor_secure_apis.md

 ---

+This section describes how to set up your Razor configuration to make all `/api` calls on port 8151 over HTTPS with TLS/SSL.
+This is already the default configuration if you're a Puppet Enterprise (PE) user using Razor on a Puppet-managed node; no configuration is required in that case.
+These steps are intended for those using Razor in an environment that's not Puppet managed, or who want to insert their own CA certificate.

 Since Razor deals with installing machines from scratch, there are no existing security considerations in place.
 Therefore, messages to the `/svc` namespace, the internal namespace used for communication with the iPXE client, the microkernel, and other internal components of Razor, are not secured. `/api` calls, however, are allowed to change the
 Razor server and are eligible for some basic security measures.